SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 db_system="couchbase"
 ```

 If you haven’t defined a cluster in Couchbase, then enter ‘**default**’ for db_cluster.

-Enter in values for the following parameters :
+Enter in values for the following parameters:

 * telegraf.influxdata.com/inputs - This contains the required configuration for the Telegraf Couchbase Input plugin.
 Refer[ ](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis)to this [doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/couchbase) for more information on configuring the Couchbase input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
     * Input plugins section, which is `[[inputs.couchbase]]`: